zubeyirtercan/voicefoundry-demo/readme.md

 AWS has introduced [Amazon Connect Flow language](https://docs.aws.amazon.com/connect/latest/adminguide/flow-language.html) just to overcome these purposes.

-> We've provided you with the Flow language so you can:
+> We've provided you with the Flow language, so you can:
 >
 > - Efficiently update contact flows that you are migrating from one instance to another.
 > - Write contact flows rather than drag blocks onto the contact flow designer.

 This format is supported by CloudFormation and in this project it is attempted to use as a mean to hold the contact flows.
-But the documentation does not cover every detail and it is lacking some functions.
+But the documentation does not cover every detail, and it is lacking some functions.
 For example, `Invoke AWS Lambda function` equivalent `InvokeLambdaFunction` method produces HTTP 400 error without any further detail.

 Therefore, automating the contact flow content has been done in manual ways.

 ### Region Restriction for Lambda Creation with CloudFormation

 Creating a Lambda function with CloudFormation via S3 bucket is the easiest and trouble-free way.
-When the CF template is run the artifacts of the Lambda function can be retrieved from an S3 bucket that is outside of the template and this way the template can be run without any problems.
+When the CF template is run the artifacts of the Lambda function can be retrieved from an S3 bucket that is outside the template and this way the template can be run without any problems.
 But there is a region restriction that the bucket from which the artifact will be retrieved has to be in the same region the template runs.

 ```yaml
   SuperLambdaFunction: